 9. Assign them an onboarding buddy (or two!)

 Onboarding buddies can be lifesavers in the mayhem of the first week or month of a job.
-Identify members of the company who will be knowledgeable and enthusiastic go-tos.
+Identify members of the company who will be knowledgeable, enthusiastic go-tos.
 Then, work with your new hire’s manager to pair them with an onboarding buddy your employee can feel comfortable coming to with questions.

 Kazoo assigns two buddies: one from the new hire’s team, and one from another department.
-At a minimum, we recommend 1-on-1 coffee or lunch.
+At a minimum, we used to recommend 1-on-1 coffee or lunch.
 Now, we do digital coffee dates.